ceres-solver/ceres-solver/docs/source/installation.rst

   <https://github.com/tbennun/ceres-windows>`_ for Ceres Solver by Tal
   Ben-Nun.

-On Windows, we support building with Visual Studio 2010 or newer.
+On Windows, we support building with Visual Studio 2013 Release 4 or newer.
 Note that the Windows port is less featureful and less tested than the Linux or Mac OS X versions due to the lack of an officially supported way of building SuiteSparse and CXSparse.
 There are however a number